LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-03-migration-from-.NET-Core-2.2-to-3.0.md

 `2.2.401` or `2.2.108`

-If it is not returning that and you have something later than.NET 2.2 installed than we will manually have to revert to either of those versions.
+If it is not returning that and you have something later than 2.2 installed than we will manually have to tell .NET Core to use either of those versions for this project.

 I will revert to 2.2.401 for the project we have built.
 Open a folder and call it what you want.
 I called mine `2.2_to_3.0_migration_project`.
 Check to make sure we have it installed by using this command.